Why Values Are So Dang Important For Your Career Happiness

 How To Uncover Your Values

-The interwebs offer a ton of exercises where you can choose your values from a long list.
+The interwebs offers a ton of exercises where you can choose your values from a long list.
 I’m not crazy with that approach because it’s easy to choose the values that you think you should have.

 Who wouldn’t choose “honesty” from a list of values?
 I’ll bet honesty is pretty important to you, but that doesn’t mean it’s one of the key values driving your decision-making every day.

-Another challenge with choosing values from a list is overlooking those that quietly govern much more than you think.
 I never thought to pick “fun” as a top value over many years of taking Values Assessments, yet as I dug deeper, “fun” repeatedly showed up behind the scenes as an important indicator of my career happiness.

 Try uncovering your values rather than picking them from someone else's list.